Librarika/manual/docs/getting-started.md

 	*	**Password (Admin):**
 	Enter a new password for your admin login and confirm the password.
 Please remember this password, as you will need it to log into your library.

-* Enter other information such as password, country, library type etc.
+* Select a library type and country from the dropdown list.
-* Once, you are done, please click on `I agree, please create my library` button.
+* Once, you are done, please click on the `I agree, please create my library` button.
-* You will see the confirmation page, with instruction regarding the verification process.
+* You will see a confirmation page, with instructions regarding the verification process.

 	![Confirmation page](img/activate-library-page.png)

 #### Activate Your Library

 Now you need to verify your library before you can start entering books.
-Please open the activation email you have received from librarika in your mailbox.
+Please open the activation email you have received from Librarika in your mailbox.
 Click on the activation link to activate your library.

 Once activated, you will receive a welcome email.
 You can now log into your libary and start using.

-#### Have not received activation email yet
+#### Have not received activation email yet?

 Sometime, your mail server may reject the emails we sent from librarika.
 It mostly happens with corporate mail servers with custom domains.
 If that happens, please discuss with your system administrator to whitelist librarika.com domain for your organization.